parkersruth/parkersruth.github.io/content/_index.md

 {{< button Paper "https://doi.org/10.1016/j.scitotenv.2021.152790" >}}

+{{< image src="bus_sampling.jpg" width="20rem" >}}
+Illustration showing samples taken from air filters and hand rails on busses.
+Samples are extracted, and processed with RT-qPCR.
+Proportion of positive tests trends with county daily cases between August 2020 and February 2021.
+{{< /image >}}

-### Streamlining SARS-CoV-2 Molecular Assays
+### Low-Cost SARS-CoV-2 Molecular Assays

-Detecting and mitigating outbreaks of COVID-19 requires rapid and high throughput testing, disproportionately impacting regions with limited access to reagents, supplies, and trained staff.
+Detecting and mitigating outbreaks of COVID-19 requires rapid and high throughput testing, disproportionately impacting regions with limited access to reagents, supplies, and staff.
 I worked with bioengineering collaborators to develop and test faster and simpler COVID-19 protocols by performing direct amplification, bypassing the RNA extraction step.
-I created image processing algorithms for quantifying output fluorescence to reduce time and human error for point-of-care COVID-19 testing applications.
 This system was deployed at collaborating clinical facilities in the US and Zimbabwe.

 {{< button Paper "https://doi.org/10.1016/j.ebiom.2021.103236" >}}

 ### Computer Vision for HIV Drug Resistance Testing

-{{< image src="ola-simple.jpg" width="20em" >}}
-illustration of computer vision algorithm: the bands on a lateral flow test are found with peak detection; the pixel regions of each band are compared with adjacent background regions with a t-statistic
-{{< /image >}}

 Detecting drug-resistant strains of HIV is necessary to prescribe life-saving treatment.
 But the standard sequencing methods are infeasible in resource-limited settings where drug-resistant HIV is most threatening.
 Low-cost paper-based lateral flow tests can dramatically reduce cost barriers; however, human error limits the sensitivity and specificity these tests.
 I built an image processing pipeline to interpret lateral flow tests for HIV and other global health applications.